Manggarai Menu – Traditional Highlands Cuisine from Flores

 One table.
 Shared.

-Around 7–8 dishes are placed on the table at the same time — rice, meat or fish, vegetables, sambals.
+There is no individual menu and no separate plates.
+Around seven or eight dishes are placed on the table at once — rice, meat or fish, vegetables, sambals.

-Everything is shared.
+Everything is brought to the table and shared, and the kitchen keeps it generous.
 You take what you want, eat together, pass plates, talk.
+This is not service — this is how people eat here.

 What you will taste